• Skip to primary navigation

 • Add 1 tbsp of the oil in a large wok.
 Add the onion and cook, stirring regularly on a medium heat for 5 minutes until the onion starts to turn soft and translucent.

-• Add in the remaining vegetable oil and 2 cloves of minced garlic.
+• Add in the remaining vegetable oil and the minced garlic.
 Cook for a further 30 seconds, stirring regularly.

 • Add the rice and turn up the heat to high.
 Then drizzle over the sesame oil.